onestardao/WFGY/Polaris/experiments/README.md

 </details>

 <details>
 <summary>Q7.
-Why do the ZIP files not include the full core mathematics and full Colab yet?</summary>
+Why do the ZIP files not include the full core mathematics?</summary>

-Because this release is a pre-release evidence package, not a full execution package.
+Because this release is an experimental evidence package, not the full core mathematics release.

-The current goal is to let readers inspect raw model outputs, verdicts, cost, audits, warnings, red lines, and file fingerprints first.
+The current goal is to let readers inspect raw model outputs, verdicts, cost, audits, warnings, red lines, file fingerprints, and MVP Colab companion notebooks.

-Full core mathematics, formal reproduction materials, and more release materials will be added after the official open-source release.
+Full core mathematics and deeper formal materials will be added over time.

 In simple terms:

-This version publishes the evidence first.
+This version publishes the evidence and companion notebooks first.

-Deeper mathematical logic and reproduction materials will follow later.
+Deeper mathematical logic and implementation materials will follow later.

 </details>